Halloween in Salem: Exploring Real Life Hocus Pocus Filming Locations

 More Hocus Pocus fun

 Asides from visiting the film sites, you can also check out the free Hocus Pocus movie screening, shown each year at Salem Common.
 Dress warm, bring a chair or blanket, grab a hot mug of coffee or hot chocolate, and watch your favorite Halloween classic outside in festive Salem: the cold weather, fall foliage, and old architecture create the perfect atmosphere for viewing this classic.
-Although this year’s screening has already passed, you can still start planning your trip next year by checking the Salem website for 2016’s lineup of haunted movie screenings throughout the month of October.
+Although this year’s screening has already passed, you can still start planning your trip next year by checking the Salem website for this year’s lineup of haunted movie screenings throughout the month of October.

 Other fun Halloween related events in Salem

 In addition to exploring Hocus Pocus filming locations, horror fans (and anyone who just loves Halloween) will also want to stop by Count Orlok’s Nightmare Gallery, which features wax figurines of all your favorite Halloween/horror movie characters including Winifred Sanderson from “Hocus Pocus”!
 The month of October is the best time to visit the museum as it turns into a terrifying haunted house experience by night.
 Imagine how creepy it would be to walk through a dark wax museum with realistic wax statues of Freddy Krueger, Pennywise, Jason, Michael Myers and more!